jahan-addison/easyjson/README.md

-# simplejson++
+# easyjson

-simplejson++ is a lightweight JSON library for exporting data in JSON format from C++.
-Due to its design, you're able to create and work with JSON objects right away, just as you would expect from a language such as JavaScript. simplejson++ is a single C++ header file, "simplejson.h".
+easyjson is a lightweight library for working with JSON in modern C++.
+Due to its design, you can jump right in and start creating and using JSON objects right away, just as you would in a scripting language.

-simplejson++ requires at least **C++17**, and has been tested with clang-18 and gcc-10 on macOS (arm) and Ubuntu.
+The library requires at least **C++17**, and has been tested with clang-18 and gcc-10 on macOS (arm) and Ubuntu.

 This library was primarily created for [Credence](https://github.com/jahan-addison/credence/).